VAT for E-commerce in the EU

 The ‘minimal human intervention’ test

-If your digital product requires significant human input per customer delivery — a custom design, a one-to-one coaching call — it is not ESS.
-If it is automated delivery of a standardised product (a download, an access key), it is ESS.
+An electronically supplied service is defined as one delivered over the internet or an electronic network that is largely automated and requires minimal human intervention.
+If your digital product requires significant human input per customer delivery — a custom design, a one-to-one coaching call, a bespoke piece of content — it is not ESS.
+If it is automated delivery of a standardised product (a download, an access key, an automated email course), it is ESS.
+When in doubt, apply the OSS framework — it is always safer than under-declaring.

 Section 4 — The €10,000 EU B2C Threshold